Tokyo DisneySea Hotel MiraCosta: Rooms

-The hotel offers rooms on three sides, these are from highest priced to lowest; the Porto Paradiso side offering views of Mount Prometheus and Fantasmic, the Venice Side facing the Venetian gondolas, and the Tuscany side facing the park and hotel entrances.
+The hotel offers rooms on three sides, these are from highest priced to lowest; the Porto Paradiso side offering views of Mount Prometheus and Fantasmic (which was permanently closed to make way for Believe!
+Sea of Dreams!), the Venice Side facing the Venetian gondolas, and the Tuscany side facing the park and hotel entrances.
+Speziale rooms come with additional privileges such as access to the executive lounge with inclusive snacks and beverages.
 Interior design by Kenneth Gomes.

-Guests enter Tokyo DisneySea through a special entrance in the hotel available only to hotel guests.
+Guests enter Tokyo DisneySea through a special entrance in the hotel.

 Dining

 There are three restaurants in the hotel.